ivanhb/dipam/README.md

-## VWBATA: a Visual Workflow Builder for Automatic Textual Analysis
+## DIPAM: a Dashboard Interface for Python-based Applications Mashup

-Web-based application for mashing up automatic text analysis tools to create execution workflows by means of an intuitive Web interface.
-An application linked to the [CATARSI Project](https://centri.unibo.it/dharc/en/research/projects-at-dh-arc#catarsi)
+A Web-based application for mashing up Python-based Applications.
+Created for mashing up automatic text analysis tools and create a customizable visual workflow.
+This application is linked to the [CATARSI Project](https://centri.unibo.it/dharc/en/research/projects-at-dh-arc#catarsi)